sylvia010402/Canvas-AI-Student-Performance-Analytics/README.md

 ---

 ## Results
 The two diagrams below visualized the performance of the predictive models, also provides a demonstration of how the recommendation system works.
-A detialed discussion can be found in the [final report](output/final_report.md)
+A detialed discussion can also be found in the [final report](output/final_report.md)

 ## Model Performance Metrics
  ![Model Performance Metrics](output/model_performance.png)